 Targets for 2020 2020 Performance Status 2021 Targets Continue to receive no-fail status from all types of independent audits.
-The five virtual KORE audits that took place in Ankara, Elază, Sapanca, Erbil, Multan, Gujranwala, Faisalabad, Baku, Madaba, Nur-Sultan and Karbala were all successfully passed Achieved Continue to receive no-fail status from all types of independent audits over the next three years.
+The five virtual KORE audits that took place in Ankara, Elazig, Sapanca, Erbil, Multan, Gujranwala, Faisalabad, Baku, Madaba, Nur-Sultan and Karbala were all successfully passed.
+Achieved Continue to receive no-fail status from all types of independent audits over the next three years.
 Reduce vehicle accidents by 10%.
 Reduced vehicle accidents across CCI by 12%.
 Achieved Continue to reduce vehicle accidents by 10%.
 Continue to perform trip/ route risk assessments for fleet vehicles in all countries.
 Trip/route risk assessments continue, but could not be completed due to the Covid-19 pandemic.
 Ongoing Continue to perform trip/route risk assessments for fleet vehicles in all countries.
-Reduce the LTIR score Reduced the LTIR score by 25%. by 10%.
+Reduce the LTIR score by 10%.
+Reduced the LTIR score by 25%.
 Achieved Reduce the LTIR score by 10%.
 Reduce contractor incidents by 30%.
-Reduce contractor incidents by 30%.
+Contractor incidents were reduced by 30%, but contractor deaths did occur.
+Partly achieved Reduce contractor incidents by 30%.